conda/conda/docs/source/r-with-conda.rst

 For Linux, OS X and Windows

-If you have conda installed, you can easily install the R computer language and over 80 of the most used R packages for data science with one command.
+If you have conda installed, you can easily install the R programming language and over 80 of the most used R packages for data science with one command.
 Conda helps you keep your packages and dependencies up to date.
 You can also easily create and share your own custom R packages.

 R-Essentials works very much like Anaconda: